 Yes, I do notice my habit that all of my blog post titles with exclamation points.
 Maybe it has something to do with being so excited about knitting in general?

 My Monkeys are done!
 And they look gorgeous on the blocking forms, though you can really see where I learned to do the yarn overs correctly.
 Oops. 🙂

 My mom bought me a pair of nice sock blockers for my birthday and then shipped them to Sweden for me.
 I haven’t actually had sock blockers before and wow, they make the socks look amazing!
 Plus – dragons!
-This is definitely incentive to finish the other Monkey sock so I can go ahead and wet block … Continue reading Sock blockers for my birthday!
+This is definitely incentive to finish the other Monkey sock so I can go ahead and wet block them!
+I promise there are better pictures coming – but … Continue reading Sock blockers for my birthday!

 I used to read in the train and still occasionally do.
 But it occurred to me that sitting in the train is prime knitting time: I can work on those socks that need just a little bit more concentration but whose pattern I do have memorized.
-I also note that I feel better after knitting, … Continue reading Knitting in the train
+I also note that I feel better after knitting, so why not?
+This morning I’m playing around with some … Continue reading Knitting in the train